mt-support/tec-labs-extension-template/README.md

 We ensure your new extension does not run if its required base plugin is not activated, which helps avoid fatal errors and means fewer `class_exists()` checks are applicable.

 Extensions have been available since The Events Calendar version 4.3.3 (November 16, 2016).
-If you try to use this template to work with versions before this date, your extension will not run at all.
+If you try to get this template to work with versions before this date, your extension will not run at all.

 Newer extensions will only be compatible with the version of The Events Calendar 5.1.1 or newer.